Presentations to emergency departments

 Note: ICD-10-AM codes F70-F79 (Mental retardation) and F80-F89 (Disorders of psychological development) are reported as one category due to small numbers.
 The grouping is not related to characteristics of the conditions.

-Source: Mental health services provided in emergency departments, 2022-23 tables, Table NED.5
+Source: Mental health-related presentations to emergency departments, 2022-23 tables, Table NED.5

 Figure ED.3: Mental health-related presentations and total presentations to public EDs, by triage category, 2022–23